How a Single Mother Used Down Payment Assistance and Equity to Buy Her Dream Home in Cerritos.

 Can you buy a home in California without a large down payment?

 Yes.
-Programs like CalHFA can help qualified buyers get into the market with minimal cash, as long as the strategy is sound.
+Programs like CalHFA can help qualified buyers get into the market with minimal cash when the strategy is structured correctly.

 Is a starter home a bad idea if it is not your forever home?